 I first read Being and Time early in my doctoral studies and was astonished to find in Heidegger so many connections with Wittgenstein, and that despite the fact that Heidegger’s writings are in many ways stylistically the opposite of the austere, jargon-free prose and ahistorical stance of Wittgenstein’s.

-My doctoral thesis explores the methodological basis for ordinary language philosophy, taking Wittgenstein and Austin as protagonists, and engaging extensively with Heidegger and other figures in the continental tradition as well.
+My doctoral thesis explored the methodological basis for ordinary language philosophy, taking Wittgenstein and Austin as protagonists, and engaging extensively with Heidegger and other figures in the continental tradition as well.
 On the strength of the examiners’ report on my doctoral dissertation, Oxford University Press has approached me about adapting it into a book.
-A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, is close to completion, and I hope to submit it before the end of 2016.
+A revised book manuscript, which focuses more narrowly on Wittgenstein and Heidegger, is currently under review at OUP.
 In the meantime, I have a paper forthcoming that deals with some of the material on Austin that was cut from the thesis as it evolved into a book.

 Games, Play, and Aesthetics

 Human nature is deeply informed by our capacity for play.
 Its manifestations are variegated and surprising—and given surprisingly scant attention by philosophers.
 I’ve found that thinking carefully about the nature and structure of games and non-game play provides a powerful lens for thinking about a range of human activities, from art to religious practice.
 This research extends my cross-pollinating work in continental and analytic philosophy: Gadamer, Derrida, Kant, Schiller, and Johan Huizinga are major inspirations, but so are Kendall Walton, Bernard Suits, and, of course, Wittgenstein.